Before joining a health and fitness club, be realistic about what activities

 If youre just interested in fitness equipment and group exercise classes,

-pay $787.
-If you want to play indoor tennis and racquetball and swim, a
+pay $1,068.
+If you want to play tennis and swim, a three-year couples

 In addition to comparing the facilities and services of various clubs,

 compare the costs of joining a club to the many other fitness options.